vonvoo/docs/docs/source/2 factor authentication.rst

    - Repeat this process for the password
    - Save the account settings within the app, *Ente Auth*
 4. Verify your email address.
-5. On your computer, log into Ente...
+5. On your computer, log into Ente ...

 .. note::